 The Ministry of Housing, Communities & Local Government has introduced non-statutory guidance for local authorities on enforcing standards in rented properties during the COVID-19 outbreak which can be found below and which the Private Housing (Environmental Health) team will be following.

-Hull City Council's Private Housing Enforcement Policy 2018-22, assoicated Fees and Charges and Civil Penalties policies set out how we investigate and deal with poor housing conditions in the city.
+Hull City Council’s Private Housing Enforcement Policy 2018-22, associated Fees & Charges and Civil Penalties policies set out how we investigate and deal with poor housing conditions in the city.

-The existing Hull Accredited Landlord Scheme (HALS) has now been affected during this time period and the Council is still accepting new landlord members.
-HALS is being reviewed and any changes to the scheme will be introduced during 2019-20 with further information to follow.
+The existing Hull Accredited Landlord Scheme (HALS) has not been affected during this time period and the Council is still accepting new landlord members.
+HALS is being reviewed and any changes to the scheme will be introduced during 2020 with further information to follow.

-The Fees and Charges policy is currently being reviewed for 2019-20 which will also take into account another High Court decisions (Gaskin v.
-LB Richmond) in relation to the setting of mandatory Houses in Multiple Occupation (HMO) license fees.
-Confirmation of any revision of the existing HMO license fees will be made available in due course.
+The Fees & Charges policy is currently being reviewed which will also take into account another High Court decision (Gaskin v.
+LB Richmond) in relation to the setting of mandatory Houses in Multiple Occupation (HMO) licence fees.
+Confirmation of any revision of the existing HMO licence fees will be made available in due course.

 Why have the changes been made

 As the existing policy (2012-16) had expired it was necessary to review the document and take account of recent changes in legislation.